 Luckily, while we’re trying to explain half-cut solar panels, we don’t have to use complex jargons.
-They’re literally normal solar panels that have been cut into half.
-Normally, all the roof-top solar panels have 60 solar cells, but half cut solar cells are literally cut in half, so your rooftop panels will have around 120 solar cells.
+They’re normal solar panels that have been cut in half.
+Normally rooftop solar panels have 60 solar cells, but when they’re cut in half, the rooftop panels will have 120 solar cells.
 This lowers the electrical resistance and improves the efficiency of your solar panels.

 The major attraction of these solar panels is that they provide you with better shade resistance.
 Technically, it’s not directly because of the half cut solar cells but because of the fact that they’ve been wired together.
 Once you assemble them in a way that you have 6 string panels, you’re going to achieve a 30V that’s going to work even in partial shade.
 However, if you have a roof with significant shade, don’t expect great output.